Enel and the financial markets

 |No. of shares outstanding at December 31 (millions) (3)||10,167||10,167|

-(1) Dividend approved by the Board of Directors on March 18, 2021 and proposed to the Shareholders’ Meeting of May 20, 2021 at single call.
+(1) Dividend approved by the Shareholders’ Meeting of May 20, 2021 (single call).
 The amount includes the interim dividend of €0.175 per share approved by the Board of Directors on November 5, 2020 and paid from January 20, 2021.

 (2) Calculated on average share price in December.